-The Salomons Centre for Applied Psychology supports research projects in London, Kent and Sussex, as well as across the country and internationally, and seeks to attract trainees who are enthusiastic about enhancing their research and evaluation skills.
+The Salomons Institute supports research projects in London, Kent and Sussex, as well as nationally and internationally, and seeks to attract trainees who are enthusiastic about enhancing their research and evaluation skills.
 The overarching aim of research teaching is to forge links between clinical work, research and evaluation in order to ensure that trainees are capable of developing, carrying out and assessing applied healthcare research in a variety of settings and across different populations.
 The research skills teaching takes a problem-based approach and covers small and large scale design, both quantitative and qualitative methods, statistics, ethics and dissemination strategies.
 We place a strong emphasis on encouraging publication/professional presentation of trainee work.

 Trainees conduct a small-scale service evaluation project on placement during the first year of training and also begin development of a major research project (MRP) in the first year, which continues into the second and third years.
 The programme provides a Research Fair early in the first year to meet potential research supervisors and discuss project ideas.
 Trainees are encouraged to develop ideas for the MRP early in the programme.
 All trainees receive individual research supervision from one of a large pool of experienced supervisors.
 In order for us to provide trainees with the best possible research training, we ask that trainees select an area of research where our staff and trust staff have particular strength and can therefore offer a high level of expertise.
 The staff team supports a wide range of quantitative and qualitative research methods.
 The course benefits from active involvement with our service user and carer group.
-Further details about staff's research interests and expertise, and the organisation of research within the Centre can be found on our website.
+Further details can be found on our website about staff’s research interests and expertise, and the organisation of research within the Institute.

 After submission of the MRP in April of the third year, trainees are required to disseminate their research work in appropriate ways (eg through feedback to participants, professional conferences, Trust events, peer-reviewed publication).
 A significant proportion of trainee dissertations regularly achieve publication in peer-reviewed journals.
 Excellent library support and computing facilities as well as statistical and qualitative software are available.